MA EPHT - Trichloroethylene (TCE)

 What is TCE?

-TCE is a man-made chemical primarily used to remove grease from metal parts and produce other chemicals such as refrigerants.
-It is also found in some spray adhesives, paint removers, varnishes, lubricants, and spot removers.
-TCE is referred to as trichloroethylene or trichloroethene.
+Trichloroethylene is also called trichloroethene or TCE.
+It is a man-made chemical used to degrease metal parts and equipment.
+It is also used to make other chemicals, such as refrigerants.
+TCE may be found in some consumer products like spray adhesives, paint removers, varnishes, lubricants, and spot removers.

 How can I be exposed to TCE?

-Although safer alternatives have become available for many uses and regulations have become stricter, people can be exposed to TCE in contaminated soil and groundwater from current and former industrial and military uses to degrease metals and equipment.
-Wastewater from these activities may contain TCE that can enter groundwater and/or soil.
-If drinking water is contaminated, people can be exposed by drinking, cooking, washing dishes or clothing, and showering or bathing.
+Even though safer alternatives are available for many uses and regulations are stricter, people can still be exposed to TCE.
+Soil and groundwater can be contaminated from current and former industrial and military uses to degrease metals and equipment.

-Because TCE evaporates quickly into air, the indoor air of homes or buildings can be contaminated with TCE from soil or groundwater through a process called vapor intrusion.
+TCE evaporates quickly from water or soil into air.
+Vapors with TCE from contaminated soil or groundwater can move into the indoor air of homes or buildings.
+This process is called vapor intrusion.
+TCE can also enter indoor air from the use of TCE-containing products.
 People in these buildings can then be exposed to TCE by breathing the contaminated air.
-TCE can also enter indoor air from the use of TCE-containing products.

 How can TCE affect my health?

-The U.S. Department of Health and Human Services, U.S. Environmental Protection Agency, and the International Agency for Research on Cancer have all determined that TCE has the potential to cause cancer.
+The U.S. Department of Health and Human Services (HHS), U.S. Environmental Protection Agency (EPA), and the International Agency for Research on Cancer (IARC) have all determined that TCE has the potential to cause cancer.
 The more TCE that a person is exposed to and the longer the length of time a person is exposed, the greater the risk of developing cancer.
-Studies of workers exposed to TCE in the workplace have shown an increased risk of kidney cancer.
-Some limited evidence suggests increased risks for non-Hodgkin lymphoma and liver cancer.
+Studies of workers exposed to high levels of TCE showed a higher risk of kidney cancer.
+Some limited evidence suggests increased risks for non-Hodgkin lymphoma (NHL) and liver cancer.

 What is the drinking water standard for TCE?

-The EPA and Massachusetts Maximum Contaminant Level (MCL) of TCE is 0.005 milligrams per liter (mg/L).
+The EPA and Massachusetts Department of Environmental Protection (MassDEP) Maximum Contaminant Level (MCL) of TCE is 0.005 milligrams per liter (mg/L).

 What are the testing requirements for TCE?

-In Massachusetts, all public water systems are initially required to test for TCE for four consecutive quarters (every three months for a year) and repeat every three years.
-Based on the results, a public water system may reduce its testing frequency with approval by the Massachusetts Department of Environmental Protection (MassDEP).
+In Massachusetts, all public water systems are initially required to test for TCE for four consecutive quarters (every three months for a year).
+Testing must be repeated every three years.
+Based on the results, a public water system may test less often with approval by MassDEP.

 Additional resources